 Romance blends passion with friendship.

-But like all reductive approaches to understanding, what we come to find is that the whole is greater than the sum of its parts, and dissecting these motivations will only take us so far.
+Like all reductive approaches to understanding, we come to find is that the whole is greater than the sum of its parts, and dissecting motivations only takes us so far.

 In his book, The Evolution of Desire, David Buss examines research results from a Harvard study involving 10,000 participants.